 Rogers was sentenced to life for the murder of Michael Rogers; 20 years for the assault with intent to murder of David Rogers; and 10 years for each count of conspiracy.
 His sentences will be served concurrently at the Adult Correctional Institute.

-Had the case proceeded to trial, the state was prepared to prove beyond a reasonable doubt, that on March 26, 2016, Rogers along with coconspirators were involved in the stabbing death of Michael Rogers and injured David Rogers in the home
+Had the case proceeded to trial, the state was prepared to prove beyond a reasonable doubt, that on March 26, 2016, Rogers along with coconspirators were involved in the stabbing death of Michael Rogers and injured David Rogers in the home they all lived in located at 149 Haswill St. in Warwick.
+Jared Rogers led coconspirators into his home and provided the weapons used to stab the victims.

 That morning officers first arrived at 149 Haswill St. at 1:36 a.m. to mediate an argument hours before Rogers fatally stabbed his nephew Michael Rogers, 19, at 5:30 a.m., according to Warwick Police reports.
 Rogers was cooperative, showed no signs of violence, and had been the one to call officers to the home, according to police.